 Gillo Dorfles (1910–2018)

-Doflores was a professor who taught courses on aesthetics at the University of Milan, the University of Trieste, and the University of Cagliari.
+Dorfles was a professor who taught courses on aesthetics at the University of Milan, the University of Trieste, and the University of Cagliari.
 As a thinker, he was deeply influenced by the writings of Carl Jung, Johann Wolfgang von Goethe, and Rudolf Steiner.
-Along with artists such as Gianni Monnet, Bruno Munari, and Atanasio Soldati, he cofounded the Movimento per l'arte concreta, or the Concrete art movement, in 1948.
+Along with artists such as Gianni Monnet, Bruno Munari, and Atanasio Soldati, he cofounded the Concrete art movement in 1948.

-His exhibition “L’avanguardia tradita” (The Avant-Garde Betrayed), was installed at the Royal Palace of Milan in 2010—just one of the events staged to celebrate his one-hundredth birthday.
-He was also one of the artists invited to design the Tibetan pavilion for the 2013 Venice Biennale.
+His exhibition “L’avanguardia tradita” (The Avant-Garde Betrayed) was installed at the Royal Palace of Milan in 2010, as just one of the events staged to celebrate his one-hundredth birthday.
+He was also among the artists invited to design the Tibetan pavilion for the 2013 Venice Biennale.